ampotos/dynStruct/README.md

 This web interface can be start by using dynStruct.py with the -w option (and -l to change the listening ip/port of the interface).

-If we took the last previous example we can start the web itnerface with:
+If we took the last previous example we can start the web interface with:
 ```
 python3 dynStruct.py -p serialize_test -w
 ```